unaizorrilla/lemoncode/06-vue/Readme.md

-# Angular 05
+# Vue 06

-This contains all the files to complete the mandatory lab for module Angular 05:
+This contains all the files to complete the mandatory lab for module Vue 06:

 Implement a simple application that:

-- Use a Layout components.
+- Use Components and Layout
-- Implement Routing.
+- Implement a form for add meals
+- Implement a list of meals for a week and a list of favourites
-- Use Angular Material.
+- Use some CSS library like Tailwind
-- Use a service with state for login/logout.

-Basically is something like [Model Sample](https://carherco.es/curso-angular-ejercicio-final)

 # Setup